1: Overexertion injuries, involving “lifting, pushing, pulling, holding, carrying or throwing, cost businesses $13.8 billion in direct costs and accounted for nearly one quarter of the overall national burden.”

 Are you breaking your back trying to pick parts every day?
 Or are you bogged down with workers comp claims for your employees with work related injuries?
 Stop the madness!
-Take a look at the impact of poor ergonomics on your operations.
+Take a look at the financial impact of poor warehouse ergonomics in your operations.

 Serious, non-fatal workplace injuries cost U.S. businesses nearly $60 billion in non-fatal worker compensation injury claims in 2017, according to a 2017 Workplace Safety Index study compiled by insurer Liberty Mutual’s Research Institute.
 Two top factors associated with physical exertion most frequently seen in retrieval of stored items are: